Foodstruct Nutrition Search | Diet Analysis | Food Comparison | Glycemic Index Chart | Insulin Index Chart | Blog | Subscribe | Sign Up

 What's The Actual Difference?

-It is difficult to confuse broccoli and okra with each other; they have no similarities on the outside.
-Broccoli is dark green, with firm stalks and compact bud clusters, while okra fruit is hairy at the base and is a tapering 10-angled capsule 10–25 cm long with numerous oval dark-colored seeds.
 Raw broccoli has a vegetal, slightly sweet, and slightly bitter flavor.
 It tastes very different from cooked broccoli, which is usually sweeter.
-Cooked broccoli can be very tender, crisp-tender, or crunchy, depending on the cook time and method.
+Cooked broccoli can be very tender, crisp-tender, or crunchy, depending on the cooking time and method.
 Okra has a sweet, grassy flavor that deepens with cooking time and a texture that can be crisp, juicy, or dense and creamy.

 Nutrition